Jonathan2251/lbd/source/c++.rst

 While Mips uses rdhwr instruction to access thread varaible as below, Cpu0 access thread varaible without inventing any new instruction.
-The thread variables are keeped in thread varaible memory location which accessed through \%tp_hi and \%tp_lo.
-Furthermore, this section of memory is protected through kernel mode program.
+The thread variables are keeped in thread varaible memory location which accessed through \%tp_hi and \%tp_lo, and furthermore, this section of memory is protected through kernel mode program.
-As a result, the user mode program cannot access this area of memory and no space to breathe for hack program.
+Thus, the user mode program cannot access this area of memory and no space to breathe for hack program.

 .. code-block:: console